Header Banner

-How To: Fix broken AVI files with DivFix++ on Ubuntu Linux
+How to Fix broken AVI files with DivFix++ on Ubuntu Linux

 Broken AVI video files are your worst nightmare.
 Nobody wants to watch a video and find out it's corrupted and not working anymore.
 But there could be a solution on Linux.
 This computer operating system could be a bit tricky for beginners, but fret not, help is here.
 Check out this video tutorial on how to fix broken AVI files with DivFix++ on Ubuntu Linux.